 Ashdon Tsang MBACP

 Often we struggle to understand the stresses and complications of life and at times when we do, it can become a bombardment of emotion that we just were not prepared for.
-Many people find themselves seeking counselling to aid them on such experiences and more, I offer a genuine and non-judgemental environment and practice Person Centred Integrated Counselling to help move forward from these experiences in a way which still allows an individual autonomy.
+Many people find themselves seeking counselling to help them with Anxiety and Depression, bereavement and more, I offer a genuine and non-judgemental environment and practice Person Centred Integrated Counselling to help move forward from these experiences in a way which still allows an individual autonomy.

 Is Counselling for You?